cloudoperators/greenhouse-extensions/thanos/README.md

 `--store=thanos-kube-store:10901`

-If you just have a single Thanos the default option would work and does not need anything else.
+If you just have one occurence of this Thanos plugin dpeloyed, the default option would work and does not need anything else.

 ### Standalone Query